spring1843/go-dsa/queue/README.md

 Queues are data structures that operate on the principle of First-In-First-Out (FIFO), enabling elements to be added to the rear of the queue through the enqueue operation and removed from the front of the queue through the dequeue operation.

-In the real world queues are formed in situations where a first-come, first-served service is provided, such as at toll booths on highways.
+In the real world, queues are formed in situations where a first-come, first-served service is provided, such as at toll booths on highways.

 Another variation of queues is the double-ended queue, which allows for dequeuing from both ends, thereby facilitating both FIFO and LIFO (Last In, First Out) data structures.